AndrexoHD/DisplayDayPercentage/ReadMe.md

 ## ⚠️ Important Notes
 Only works on Windows.
-- The installed Java version must be 21 or newer!
 - The preset file does not work on Windows 11 yet!

 ## 🚀 Getting Started